Generalized Data Thinning Using Sufficient Statistics: Acknowledgments

 \section{Acknowledgments}

 We thank Nicholas Irons for identifying a problem with a previous version of the proof about Bernoulli thinning (Section~\ref{sec:bernoulli}).
-We acknowledge funding from the following sources: NIH R01 EB026908, NIH R01 DA047869, ONR N00014-23-1-2589, a Simons Investigator Award in Mathematical Modeling of Living Systems, and the Keck Foundation to DW; NIH R01 GM123993 to DW and JB; an Natural Sciences and Engineering Research Council of Canada Discovery Grant to LG.
+We acknowledge funding from the following sources: NIH R01 EB026908, NIH R01 DA047869, ONR N00014-23-1-2589, a Simons Investigator Award in Mathematical Modeling of Living Systems, and the Keck Foundation to DW; NIH R01 GM123993 to DW and JB; a Natural Sciences and Engineering Research Council of Canada Discovery Grant to LG; and a Natural Sciences and Engineering Research Council of Canada Postgraduate Scholarships-Doctoral to AD.